hexedpackets/trot/README.md

 The following configuration options are supported by the server:
 `config :trot, :port, 4000`: port to listen on for incoming HTTP requests.
 Defaults to "4000".
 `config :trot, :router, MyApp.Router`: module to route requests to.
 Defaults to "Trot.NotFound".
+`config :trot, :heartbeat, "/heartbeat"`: path to setup a heartbeat route.
+This will always return 200 with a body of "OK".
+Defaults to "/heartbeat".

 Finally, put `use Trot.Router` to the top of your module.
 This will add route macros and setup the plug pipeline at compile time.